Note: My Web pages are best viewed with style sheets enabled. |

 The NRA and its supporters claim that a well-armed citizenry deters crime.
 Does it?

-According to the latest crime-rate statistics from the FBI (2004), the murder rate in the U.S. — with weak and ineffective gun-control laws — is 5.5 murders per 100,000 population.
+According to the latest complete crime-rate statistics from the FBI (2011), the murder rate in the U.S. — with weak and ineffective gun-control laws — is 4.8 murders per 100,000 population with 67.7% of the murders committed with firearms.

-According to the latest crime-rate statistics from Statistics Canada (2004), the murder rate in Canada — with very strict gun-control laws — is 2.0 murders per 100,000 population.
+According to the latest crime-rate statistics from Statistics Canada (2011), the murder rate in Canada — with strict gun-control laws — is 1.7 murders per 100,000 population with 26.4% of the murders by firearms.

 No, guns alone don't kill people.
 It's people with guns that kill people.
 The high rate of murder in the U.S. may reflect the fact that too many people in the U.S. have guns.